 CodeJudge is designed to improve the experience of learning how to program.
-After coding and testing a program CodeJudge can be used to quickly verify whether the program is correct or not.
-You just need to upload the program to CodeJudge, then a couple of tests will be run automatically on the program, and the result of the tests will be presented within seconds.
-You will therefore quickly know if your program is correct, and if it is not, CodeJudge will provide good feedback from the failed test(s) to help the you find the mistake.
+After you have coded and tested a program, the source code can be uploaded to CodeJudge to quickly verify whether the program is correct or not.
+CodeJudge will run a couple of tests on the program, and the result of the tests will be presented within seconds.
+In case the program fails one or more of the tests, CodeJudge will provide good feedback to help you more easily find the mistake.

 An exercise in CodeJudge corresponds to a programming exercise from the course.
 When a solution to the exercise is programmed, the program can be submitted (called a submission) to CodeJudge and automatically be tested.